 Which Should you Choose?

 If you want the most immersive experience with the best quality image the Samsung Odyssey is the clear front runner.
-With the Samsung you’ll be getting an experience not too far off the more advanced headsets without the need to upgrade your desktop with expensive graphics cards.
+With the Samsung you’ll be getting an experience not too far off the most advanced headsets, in fact the Odyssey could rival the HTC Vive and Oculus Rift for quality of experience .
 The Odyssey is also double the price of the other WMR headsets, and the specs are not twice as good.
 In terms of value for money it’s the other headsets that are way ahead, with some now available for just over $200 which is very good value.
 The Acer Headset seems to be the slightly better device in terms of specs and would be my choice.